mathieuancelin/post-it/readme.md

 # post-it

-A simple electron app to take notes written with markdown
+A simple electron app to take notes written with markdown from the menubar

 ## Dev